 Aloe vera is a world-renowned medicinal plant.
-Without any doubt, it is the most powerful skin-healing herb.
+Without any doubt, it is the most potent skin-healing herb.

-Many people choose to grow aloe vera to avoid purchasing processed products of its extracts.
-Others grow it to simply add some life to their houses and gardens.
+Many people choose to grow aloe vera to avoid purchasing the processed products of its extracts.
+Others grow it to add life to their houses and gardens.

-I decided to write this article to guide you through the simple process of choosing the best potting soil for your aloe vera so that it stays healthy and happy all the time.
-Let’s go!
+I wrote this article to guide you through choosing the best potting soil for your aloe vera.

 Understanding Your Aloe Vera’s Soil Needs

-Before mentioning the options available to you, let’s talk a little about aloe vera.
-Understanding why this herb loves certain types of soil is key in our discussion!
+Before mentioning the options available, let’s talk a little about aloe vera.
+Understanding why this herb loves certain types of soil is key to our discussion!

-Aloe vera is a succulent plant, which means it usually grows in extreme drought conditions.
-In fact, this plant is native to the Arabian Peninsula, which is a very hot and arid region.
+Aloe vera is a succulent plant.
+That means it usually grows in extreme drought conditions.
+This plant is native to the Arabian Peninsula, which is a sweltering and arid region.

-This plant lives its life thinking that water is as rare as a diamond.
-For this reason, it has adapted to retain extra amounts of water to stay stable.
+This plant goes through its life thinking that water is as rare as a diamond.
+For this reason, it has adapted to hold onto extra amounts of water to stay stable.

-If you water aloe vera the same way you do with other moisture-loving herbs, it won’t understand that you’re trying to bless it and will start to wilt and then eventually die.
+It won’t understand why you’re trying to bless it.
+It will start to wilt and eventually die.

-Similarly, your aloe vera will struggle if you’re growing it in a medium that doesn’t drain water properly, such as clay soil.
+Likewise, your aloe vera will struggle if you’re growing it in a medium that doesn’t drain water well, such as clay soil.

-Your first priority is to find a soil that doesn’t violate aloe vera’s natural requirements.
-You want this plant to feel as if it’s growing in its native habitat.
+Your priority is to find a soil that doesn’t violate aloe vera’s natural requirements.
+You want this plant to feel like it’s growing in its native habitat.

-Proper drainage, however, isn’t where the story ends.
-Good potting soil shouldn’t just be fast draining; otherwise, sand would be the ideal mix for your aloe vera.
+Proper drainage isn’t where the story ends.
+Good potting soil shouldn’t only be fast draining.
+Otherwise, sand would be the ideal mix for your aloe vera.

 Aloe vera also requires a rich medium to grow in, which is the beauty of potting mediums.
-In nature, succulent plants grow very slowly, while in pots we can make them grow as quickly as possible.
+In nature, succulent plants grow very slowly.
+On the contrary, in pots, we can make them grow as quickly as possible.

-Since nutrient-rich organic matter traps a lot of water, you need to find the perfect balance between draining materials and moisture-retaining organic matter for your aloe vera to stay happy.
+Since nutrient-rich organic matter traps a lot of water, you need to find the perfect balance.

-On the other hand, aloe vera is susceptible to some pests and diseases, so you also need to make sure that you’re using a premium quality potting soil that is prepared to fight off things that can harm the plant.
+But aloe vera is susceptible to some pests and diseases.
+You need to ensure you’re using premium-quality potting soil.
+They come prepared to fight off things that can harm the plant.

 It’s time to choose your potting soil, so let’s consider the best options available.